 French Pod 101- is an online learning system and community geared slightly more for beginners.
-However, it has enough intermediate and advanced content to keep you busy as you progress from beginner to more advanced.
+However, it has enough intermediate and advanced content to keep you busy as you progress from beginner to advanced.
 There are over 800 video lessons, an online forum - community, vocabulary learning tools and an awesome mobile app.
 3 Monthly Membership Levels exist- ($4-$10-$23 / Month)

 Rocket French is probably one of the most well thought out, comprehensive products I have seen.
 There are interactive audio lessons, tests for writing skills, voice pronunciation recording, flash cards and progress tracking.
 Plus it also has a mobile app.
 You can try a fully functioning version for 6 days for FREE.

-Homestay is an international platform created in 2013 for travellers who want a more cultural, educational travel experience by staying with local hosts who rent out part of their home or room.
+Homestay.com is an international platform created in 2013 for travellers who want a more cultural, educational travel experience by staying with local hosts who rent out part of their home or room.
 (Hosts are present at the home for the entirety of the guest's stay.)
 The site works by allowing you to contact hosts to request to stay with them.
 The host can accept or deny your request.
 There are user reviews, photographs and a mobile app.
 If you are interested in becoming a host you can sign up as one here.

-Rent a house, a room, a chalet, a boat, a guest house......
+Rent a house, room, chalet, boat, tree-house, yurt...

 Homeaway works pretty much the same way as AirBnb.
 Simply enter your travel dates and desired location.
 After you’ve found the perfect property, contact the listing owner.
 If they accept your dates, you can pay securely online.
 The majority of the accommodations on the site are permanent rentals( meaning they are full time rentals, not someone who wants to rent their house while they are away on vacation).